 What should you not cook in cast iron?

 To preserve seasoned cast you should avoid cooking aromatic foods (why does my cast iron smell) like garlic and peppers.
 Delicate food such as fish not only leaves a smell but will stick if the iron’s surface is compromised, as will eggs.
 Acidic foods like lemon and tomatoes will wear the seasoned surface down quicker than if you do not use these ingredients.

-Never fever seasoned cast iron can always be restored – so cook whatever you want if you are prepared to care for your cast iron.
+Never fear seasoned cast iron can always be restored – so cook whatever you want if you are prepared to care for your cast iron.

 To Finish – Can A Cast Iron Skillet be used In The Oven?

 This is an old question, but the answer is still yes!
 A cast iron pan can withstand high heat and can be used in the oven at any temperature.
 A cast-iron skillet will make your food more flavorful and add a nice crust to it as well.